 Clear Skies Legal Defense Fund

-A legal defense fund has been established to accept donations to help fight this lawsuit.
+A legal defense fund has been established to accept donations.

 Donations can be sent to: